 Introduces extended reading in an academic context.
 Builds academic vocabulary, reading strategies and cultural knowledge to prepare students for college transition.
 Designed for non-native speakers of English at the advanced level.
-Prerequisite: Successful completion of ENL042R or placement by ESOL program specialist.
-Offered as needed
+Prerequisite: ENL042R with a grade of C or better; or placement by ESOL program specialist.
+Offered as needed.